rsokolewicz/bibtex_duplicate_remover/README.md

-When combining different .bib files from co-authors or from previous projects, sometimes the same article is referenced using different a different cite-key and will appear multiple times in the bibliography.
+When combining different .bib files from co-authors or from previous projects, sometimes the same article is cited using different cite-keys and will appear multiple times in the bibliography.

 This package will go through your `.bib` file and find